Q. Do I need to have transcripts sent for every college-level class I have taken?

 Q. How do I submit transcripts?

-- A: You must upload one scanned version of your official transcript(s) in the online application and mail two official copies to the department to which you are applying.
-See File Upload Requirements.
-Also see Transcripts for eTranscript service for Stanford students and alumni.
-For the department's mailing address, click on the name of the program in the list of Graduate Programs.
+When applying: You must upload one scanned version of your official transcript(s) in the online application and mail two official copies to the department to which you are applying.
+Please read the Applying section of this website for important information submitting transcripts.

 Q. How many recommendations do I need and who should I ask to be my recommenders?